isomerpages/sportsg-corp/media-centre/media-release/_posts/2024-08-17-post-Record Turnout of Over 2,200 Participants at Play Inclusive 2024.md

 </p>
 <p><em>(Bottom row) Members of the public participating in shooting and wheelchair rugby inclusive sport tryouts (Photo Credit: SportSG).</em>
 </p>
-<p><strong>, 17 August 2024 </strong>– The second day of Play Inclusive,
+<p><strong>17 August 2024 </strong>– The second day of Play Inclusive, Singapore’s
-Singapore’s largest inclusive sport competition, kicked off at the OCBC Arena this morning, where close to 500 participants, including athletes and their unified partners, competed in five sports – 3x3 basketball, floorball, basketball and football skills challenge, and soundball.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
+largest inclusive sport competition, kicked off at the OCBC Arena this morning, where close to 500 participants, including athletes and their unified partners, competed in five sports – 3x3 basketball, floorball, basketball and football skills challenge, and soundball.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
 <p></p>
 <p>Play Inclusive 2024 saw a record turnout of over 2,200 participants, including